Sabrina-Lu-23/cs304-jobtracker/README.md

     - Below every page, there is a logout button that logs the user out and takes the user back to the login page.

 Job Tracker Page
+1. Display All Application
+    - Display a list of applications added by the current logged-in user only.
+    - Each application card shows job title, company, status, location, date applied, deadline, and an automatic generated unique ID.
+    - Each application provides Edit and Delete buttons for user action.
+The Edit button would bring user to the edit page that loads that detail of that selected application.
+The user can edit all fields and make update to the application.
+The application ID is only displayed in the form and cannot be changed.
+All fields are required to be filled before submission.
+On successful update, the user is redirected to the tracker page with a confirmation message.
+The delete button simply delete the application from the list.
+2. Search and Sort
+    - A search bar allows users to filter applications by job title or company.
+    - A dropdown menu allows users to sort results by date applied: "Oldest First" or "Newest First".
+    - The default display order is oldest date applied first.
+    - A “Show All” button resets the filter and displays the full list of that user’s applications.
+The sorting order remains when clicking the "Show All" button.
+However would return back to default order if add,edit or delete action has been made.
+3. Deadline Reminder
+    - At the top of the page, a reminder box lists upcoming deadlines within the next 3 days (inclusive of today so total four days).
+Past deadline and dealine after three days will not show in the reminder.
+    - Only the user’s own applications are shown in the reminder list.
+4. Button and Message
+    - A "+ Add New Application" button redirect to the Add New Application page.
+The Add New Application page requires user to fill all fields including the status dropdown menu to submit the form.
+A message showed up and does not allow submission if a required field is empty.
+On success, a confirmation flash message is shown, and the user is redirected to the tracker page.
+    - Messages are displayed after user actions for example "Application updated successfully! " displayed after successfully updating the application.
+Similar message displayed after adding,updating and deleting applications.

 Company Review Page
 1. User Reviews